-- 79. It is expected that readers will attend upon their tutors to discuss briefs, attend conferences and accompany them to court. - 80.
+- 78. It is expected that readers will attend upon their tutors to discuss briefs, attend conferences and accompany them to court. - 79.
 If readers are to obtain the maximum benefit from conferences and attendance at court, they must be familiar with the nature of the particular case and have an opportunity to consider the legal, evidentiary and tactical questions that arise.
 For this reason, tutors ought to make available to their reader the central documents comprising the brief (i.e. pleadings, submissions, evidence) for the reader to read.
-Many briefs are now provided to barristers electronically, which may make it more convenient and cost effective for tutors to provide their readers with copies of their briefs for this purpose.
+In the current environment, many briefs are now being provided to barristers electronically, which may make it more convenient and cost effective for tutors to provide their readers with copies of their briefs for this purpose.